-Begin by removing power from the system as described in Section 3.1.
+Begin by removing power from the system as described in Section 3.1 and remove the node from the chassis.
+Follow the memory population sequence in the table above.

-1. Starting with P1-DIMMA1, push the release tabs outwards on both ends of the DIMM slot to unlock it.
+1. Push the release tabs outwards on both ends of the DIMM slot to unlock it.